Spatio-temporal coarse-graining decomposition of the global ocean geostrophic kinetic energy: Coarse-graining for the ocean

-\end{linenomath*} That the `coarse-grained radial flow' (i.e. vertical flow, parallel to gravity) vanishes is not obvious and was proved in \cite{aluie2019convolutions} and demonstrated numerically in \cite{TeeraratkulAluie2021}.
+\end{linenomath*} That the `coarse-grained radial flow' (i.e. vertical flow, parallel to gravity) vanishes is not obvious and was proved in \citeA{aluie2019convolutions} and demonstrated numerically in \citeA{AluieTeeraratkul2023}.
 We emphasize that the coarse-graining algorithm we just described is valid only for non-divergent vectors such as $\bu$ in eq.~\eqref{eq:geos-vel}.
-Significant errors can arise for a general flow field \cite{TeeraratkulAluie2021}, where the complete coarse-graining formalism of \cite{aluie2019convolutions} is necessary (e.g. \cite{aluie2018mapping}).
+Significant errors can arise for a general flow field \cite{AluieTeeraratkul2023}, where the complete coarse-graining formalism of \citeA{aluie2019convolutions} is necessary.